-DNA methylation level is marker of breast cancer riskMay 11th, 2012 in Cancer
+DNA methylation level is marker of breast cancer riskMay 11, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Women with high levels of white blood cell (WBC) DNA methylation at the ATM loci have a significantly increased risk of breast cancer, regardless of family history or menopausal status, according a study published in the May 1 issue of Cancer Research.